Learn how to plan and execute a transformation initiative in a knowledge work environment.

 Due to historical reasons, the metrics that many teams adopt are heavily influenced by Scrum.
 Yes, you got it right – story points.
-That’s a shame, because story points lead to a swarm of misunderstandings and difficulties further down the line.
+That’s a shame because story points lead to a swarm of misunderstandings and difficulties further down the line.

 Story points work well on a single team level, but as soon as you try to scale this across multiple teams, it becomes a little nightmare.
 Why?
 Because you never know how much work has actually been done and how much is still left.
 You can do the math, of course, but it’s a lot of overhead.

-On the other hand, we have the Kanban metrics that are very simple and intuitive – Cycle Time, Throughput and Work in Progress.
+On the other hand, we have the Kanban metrics that are very simple and intuitive – Cycle Time, Throughput, and Work in Progress.

 Cycle time is the time it takes for a work item to be completed.
 Throughput represents the number of items a service (team) can produce in a certain period of time.
 Work in Progress represents the number of items that are currently being worked on.

-With the key flow metrics in place, you will be able to establish a Service Level Agreement (SLA) for all the services.
+With the key flow metrics in place, you will establish a Service Level Agreement (SLA) for all the services.
 An example SLA is “4 days”, which basically means that when new work is requested by service X, it will be expected within 4 days or less.
 This will dramatically increase the predictability of the individual services and will positively affect the smoothness of flow through them.

 Let’s use a standard software development scenario to make it clearer what that means.
-The upstream service would be product management – where all the possible features are evaluated, prioritized or discarded.
+The upstream service would be product management – where all the possible features are evaluated, prioritized, or discarded.
 Downstream could be a documentation service that keeps the knowledge base up to date.

 When you have identified the entire value stream, then optimizing end-to-end flow becomes a much more tangible task.

 Jumping from the individual service level to the whole value stream leads to challenges in tracking status and demonstrating progress.
-It is usually necessary to introduce new measures of progress that are unified across all the services or value streams.
+It is usually necessary to introduce new progress measures that are unified across all the services or value streams.
 This is one of the most critical steps in the entire Lean transformation roadmap.

-Whatever you report on it has to be valuable for the customer.
+Whatever you report on, it has to be valuable for the customer.
 If your customer values new features, do not internally report on stories, as individual stories won’t make them happy.
 On the contrary, if your users are ready to accept changes frequently, reporting on entire features or projects might seem slow.

-Irrespective of the measure of progress, utilize the Portfolio Kanban method to visualize the big pieces of work, how they flow through your value streams and how the individual services perform.
+Irrespective of the measure of progress, utilize the Portfolio Kanban method to visualize the big pieces of work, how they flow through your value streams, and how the individual services perform.
 This is the single most powerful method to help you steer the organization in the right direction and detect delays early on.

 Think of the Portfolio Kanban board as the heart of the organization that pumps blood (information) through the veins (the cadences) to the organs (services and teams).
-It is the most important piece that makes nourishing of the body possible.
+It is the most important piece that makes nourishing the body possible.